Jacques Pépin: Television

 The success of Pépin's book La Technique, used as a textbook for teaching the fundamentals of French cuisine, prompted him to launch a televised version resulting in a 1997 PBS series, The Complete Pépin.
 Relaunched on PBS ten years after its initial run, the series included a new introduction by Pépin where he stressed that the secret to being a successful chef and not a mere line cook lies in knowing and using the proper technique.

 In 1999, Pépin co-starred in the PBS series Julia and Jacques Cooking at Home alongside Julia Child.
 The program was awarded a Daytime Emmy in 2001.

-His show Jacques Pépin: Fast Food My Way (based on his 2004 book of the same name) ran on PBS, and Jacques Pépin: More Fast Food My Way was broadcast on PBS' Create.
+His show Jacques Pépin Fast Food My Way (based on his 2004 book of the same name) ran on PBS, and Jacques Pépin: More Fast Food My Way was broadcast on PBS' Create.
 In Essential Pépin (2011), Pépin brings modern touches to some of his favorite recipes from his career.
 In the 26-part public television series, Pépin demonstrates more than 125 dishes while the companion book, published by Houghton-Mifflin, contains more than 700 recipes.
-In this series, Pépin cooks with his daughter, Claudine, wife of chef Rolland Wesen.
-All of his programs have been produced by KQED-TV in San Francisco.

 Pépin was a guest judge on season five of the Bravo television show Top Chef, which aired in 2008.
-He stated that his ideal "final meal" would be roast squab and fresh peas.

-Pépin was a guest on the television show Wahlburgers episode called "Pauli Day".
+He was a guest on the television show Wahlburgers episode called "Pauli Day".
 Donnie Wahlberg arranged for Pépin to surprise his brother Paul Wahlberg for his birthday.

 In 2015, his television series Jacques Pépin Heart & Soul began airing.
-According to its producer, Tina Salter KQED-TV, the series would be his "most personal and special, revealing a man – a legend – whose lust for life, love of food, family and friends continues".
 The series premiered on KQED on September 12, 2015, and nationally on September 19.

 A documentary about his life, Jacques Pépin: The Art of Craft, aired as part of the PBS series American Masters, premiering May 26, 2017.
 The film, narrated by Stanley Tucci, was produced and directed by Peter L. Stein, who had produced several of Pépin's early television cooking series at KQED in the 1990s.

 In 2020, Jacques and KQED began filming "Cooking at Home" for release on YouTube.